hiiamboris/red-dataset-mirror/discussions/matrix.org/#red_red.md

 >
 > Also I see sometimes that a lot of bigger stuff is taking place in separate branches not quite ready to reveal yet.
 At least I hope that is true.

 Yeah, I‚Äôve seen it.
-I also tried to look into commit messages, but it doesn‚Äôt show anything to me Ì†ΩÌ∏Ö
+I also tried to look into commit messages, but it doesn‚Äôt show anything to me üòÖ

 for example, is 64bit support a priority right now, is there any approx ETA when new IO lands, when I will be able to write simple web server, etc